What is the developmental social-pragmatic model?

 The key idea behind the developmental social-pragmatic model is that caregivers can improve the development of children’s social communication through the way they respond when they’re interacting with their children.

-Developmental social-pragmatic interventions look at the purpose of communication – that is, what children are trying to get out of any communications.
+Developmental social-pragmatic therapies look at the purpose of communication – that is, what children are trying to get out of any communications.
 This model rewards all communication efforts (words, gestures or sounds) to encourage children to keep trying.

 What does the developmental social-pragmatic model involve?